Backpackstudio/chromebook-sentry/README.md

 Add `audio-speakers` scripts into your Elementary OS **System Settings** > **Applications** > **Startup** list and you should have audio every time you boot and log into your Chromebook.

 ## All in One Installer
-I have prepared all-in-one installation script, which should make installation procedure a lot easier.
+I have prepared an all-in-one installation script, which should make installation procedure a lot easier.
 I recommend manual step-by-step procedure to handle possible errors immediately and properly.

 ```
 cd; curl -LO https://raw.githubusercontent.com/Backpackstudio/chromebook-sentry/master/scripts/install-sentry-fixes && sudo bash install-sentry-fixes